lianzy81/SDE-TC-Submission-1/README.md

 4. Charts & APIs
 5. Machine Learning

+All codes are implemented on an Ubuntu 20.04.5 LTS laptop with the following installed:
+- Docker version 20.10.21
+- docker-compose version 1.29.2
 ---

 ## Section1: Data Pipelines
-The data pipeline is implemented using airflow via docker containers with the following:
+The required data pipeline is implemented using airflow via docker containers using the following Docker images:
-- Docker version 20.10.21
-- docker-compose version 1.29.2
-- Docker images
 - apache/airflow:2.4.3-python3.9
 - postgres:15.1

-### (A) Run all of the containers used in the stack
+### (A) Start and run all of the containers used in the stack
     docker-compose up -d

 ### (B) Verify that the airflow-scheduler container is ready